etnie83/GiantLEDClock/README.md

 List of items i used in this project:

-- An Wemos D1 mini
+- Wemos D1 mini

-- A 5m roll of WS2812B LEDS with 60 LED’s a meter
+- 5m roll of WS2812B LEDS with 60 LED’s a meter

-- A 5v power supply with screw terminals
+- 5v power supply with screw terminals

+- 3,5 kg Filament for the prints

 - Many sorts of cable ;-)